Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Introduction

 Our paper is organized in the following way.
 In Section 2, we review some necessary concepts, definitions and preliminary results.
 In Section 3, we introduce groupoid comparison, paradoxical comparison and pure infiniteness of groupoids.
-We also list many examples of purely infinite groupoids.
+We also list many examples of purely infinite groupoids there.
 In Section 4, we introduce the groupoid semigroup and list many fundamental properties of it.
-In Section 5, we study the relation among various notions with paradoxical flavor appeared in this paper or from other literature by using the groupoid semigroup and other tools.
+In Section 5, we study the relation among various notions with paradoxical flavor appeared in this paper or other literature by using the groupoid semigroup and other tools.
 In addition, we will study the type semigroup for ample groupoids.
-In Section 6, we will study reduced groupoid $C^*$-algebras by using pure infiniteness of the groupoids and establish our main results.
+In Section 6, we will study reduced groupoid $C^*$-algebras by using pure infiniteness of the groupoids.